 Meet with one salesman and get them to demo the product to you.
 This can lead to some key revelations.

 Get a dump of all the market data about the product including competitive information, analyst data, win-loss analysis and put them all into one working folder.
 Block your calendar to go through all of them.
+Well, this might seem a little insignificant for some roles and jobs, But trust me, if you did this on your job you will start to see your job and career take off in a big way.

 Schedule time with the company’s financial analyst to get a dump of the financials.
 Understanding the product’s financials helps understand the performance and work backwards to identify its strengths and weaknesses.
 Combining this information with the market insight will lead to important discoveries.